deep22kar/random-forest/README.md

 ## Project Overview

-For this project, I was interested to see if it is possible to predict if a restaurant would receive an A during their inspection.
+For this project, I was interested in investigating the possibility of predicting if a restaurant would receive an A during their inspection.
 Based on research, the factors that would contribute to receiving a particular grade are the type of violations (ie. public hazard violation, critical violation, and general violation) and the points calculated from these violations leading to a score.
 I thought it would also be fascinating to analyze if there are relationships between: restaurant location vs. grade, cuisine vs. grade, restaurant size vs. grade, and when inspection is conducted vs. grade.
+As the project progressed, I added in other features such as restaurant size and duration since the restaurant has been open by merging in another dataset.

 <b><u> Questions </u>:</b>
 * Do the following factors affect the restaurant inspection grade?